Ideas-on-Stage/ideasonstage.com/content/training-and-workshops.en.md

 +++
 ## Change the culture of presentations in your company

-At Ideas on Stage, we debunk the idea that public speaking is reserved for the “talented” or gifted speaker.
-No, we believe everyone can learn to be a speaker, even a great one.
-And equally, even already great speakers have room to improve.
+At Ideas on Stage, we believe that everybody has the potential to become a successful presenter – and that even talented speakers have the potential to improve.
 Why’s that?
-Because we’ve seen progress again and again across a vast array of clients at all levels of business and experience.
+Because we’ve helped thousands of presenters to become more comfortable, confident and convincing, across a wide range of clients at all levels of business and experience.

-### So, what sets our approach apart?
+<h3 style="color: #666"> Outstanding courses to help you stand out</h3>